Last Updated on by

 There’s another parking lot just around the corner on the north side of State Route 88, but only use it if the Visitor’s Center lot is full (or if you plan to travel north from Carson Pass).
 Crossing the road can be dangerous due to the serpentine nature of State Route 88 and resultant blind corners.

-In the summer you’ll need to pay for day use parking (at the south or north parking lots), which was $5 in 2017.
+In the summer (May 31 – October 31) you’ll need to pay a day-use fee (at the south or north parking lots), which was $5 in 2019.
 Probably bring at least $10 in cash ($5 and $1s) just in case the price changes.

 For travel between November 1 and May 30th every year (regardless of snow levels), you’ll need a Sno-Park permit ($5/day, $25/season).
 The permits need to be purchased prior to your arrival